Marketing as Communication and What It Means for Your Business

 Disney.

 Sure, those are three established, legacy brands.
-But they achieved that success largely through understanding what their audiences wanted.
-Crafting messages that not only appealed to that core group but enticed others to the fold.
-And delivering again and again on their promises to keep their consumers engaged.
+But they achieved that success largely through understanding what their audiences wanted, crafting messages that not only appealed to that core group but also enticed others to the fold, and repeatedly delivering on their promises to keep their consumers engaged.

 The same is achievable for your organization.